followmyutopia/devextreme-documentation/concepts/05 Widgets/SelectBox/07 Grouping/05 Customize Group Headers.md

 ---

-If you use jQuery alone, combine HTML markup for group headers manually with jQuery [DOM manipulation methods](http://api.jquery.com/category/manipulation/).
+If you use jQuery alone, combine HTML markup for group headers manually with jQuery <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a>.
 To apply this markup, use the [groupTemplate](/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#groupTemplate) callback function as shown in the following code.

     <!--JavaScript-->var fruitsVegetables = [{
         // ...